 Quantitative analysis of compensation of spherical aberration and horizontal coma on an individual basis was performed by testing for linear correlations between internal and corneal values for these aberrations.
-Fig. 1 shows internal versus corneal spherical aberration, for 5-mm pupils (only eyes with pupil diameters of 5-mm and larger are therefore included).
+Figure 9.1 shows internal versus corneal spherical aberration, for 5-mm pupils (only eyes with pupil diameters of 5-mm and larger are therefore included).
 In most eyes, internal spherical aberration is negative.
 Although the IOLs are nominally designed to exhibit a constant negative spherical aberration (for a specific model eye), there is a significant scattering in the internal spherical aberration.
 These differences arise from the fact that estimates of internal aberrations incorporate the effect of ray convergence from the cornea, and therefore they are affected by corneal curvature and anterior chamber depth, which differ across subjects.
-These individual differences in internal aberrations are predicted by customized model eyes that introduce individual ocular biometry (Rosales & Marcos, 2007).
 There is no significant correlation between corneal and internal spherical aberration values, confirming that compensation is not provided at an individual level.
-Fig. 2 shows a significant linear negative correlation (p = 0.0035) between corneal and internal horizontal coma, for 5-mm pupils.
-The sign of horizontal coma has not been reversed for right eves (closed symbols).
-Table 3 shows correlation coefficients, p values and slopes
+Figure 9.2 shows a significant linear negative correlation (p=0.0035) between corneal and internal horizontal coma, for 5-mm pupils.
+The sign of horizontal coma has not been reversed for right eyes (closed symbols).
+Table 9.3 shows correlation coefficients, p values and slopes for each group and all eyes together for spherical aberration and horizontal coma